Advertisement

 Q: What should I do in the event of an emergency in Wyoming?

 A: In the event of an emergency in Wyoming, you can call 911 or contact the Wyoming Highway Patrol or Wyoming State Police for assistance.
-(See Also: Is it Safe to Visit Pullman National Monument?
-A Guide to Your Safety)
+(See Also: Is Monaco Safe To Visit?
+A Guide To Safety)

 Q: Are there any specific safety concerns I should be aware of when engaging in outdoor activities in Wyoming?